d3/d3/tutorial/bar-1.markdown

     .data(data)
   .enter("svg:text")
     .attr("x", x)
-    .attr("y", y)
+    .attr("y", function(d) { return y(d) + y.rangeBand() / 2; })
     .attr("dx", -3) // padding-right
-    .attr("dy", y.rangeBand() / 2) // vertical-align: middle
+    .attr("dy", ".35em") // vertical-align: middle
-    .attr("dominant-baseline", "central") // vertical-align: middle
     .attr("text-anchor", "end") // text-align: right
     .text(String);
 {% endhighlight %}

-The formal [SVG Text](http://www.w3.org/TR/SVG/text.html) specification describes in detail the meaning of the "dx", "dy", "dominant-baseline" and "text-anchor" attributes.
+The formal [SVG Text](http://www.w3.org/TR/SVG/text.html) specification describes in detail the meaning of the "dx", "dy" and "text-anchor" attributes.
 The full spec is dense, as SVG offers a level of control required by only the most ambitious typographers; that said, hopefully it's not too hard to remember standard settings for alignment and padding!

 The SVG chart now looks identical to the earlier HTML version: